-While holding down the palm rest with one hand so that the main body of the computer is not raised, slowly lift the display panel.
-It allows the angle of the display panel to be adjusted to provide optimum clarity.
+To open the display panel, slowly lift it with one hand holding the center of the display panel (as shown in the following figure) and the other hand holding the palm rest down so that the main body of the computer is not raised.
+This will allow the angle of the display panel to be adjusted to provide optimum clarity.

-Figure 2-5 Opening the display panel (Z30-C)
+Figure 2-4 Opening the display panel